EGI-Federation/documentation/content/en/users/dev-env/binder/_index.md

-The service builds on [BinderHub](https://github.com/jupyterhub/binderhub), an Open Source tool that allows to build docker images from a Git repository and then make it available from JupyterHub.
+The service builds on [BinderHub](https://github.com/jupyterhub/binderhub), an Open Source tool that allows to build docker images from a Git repository and then make it available through your browser.

 EGI Binder offers a service similar to the publicly accessible [mybinder.org](https://mybinder.org) site.
 However, EGI Binder has the following